James-820/startup/Notes/React.md

 - Usually, we use a `<div id="root">` as the root of the React tree

 ## Components
+- [This site](https://react.dev/learn/your-first-component) is good for reading later in own time
 - Components allow for code to more fully represent the elements the user interacts with, in addition to being able to better reuse code for repeated elements
   - Example of a component (JSX, the "Demo" is not valid HTML, so it injects the React stuff):
 ```